Language: EN

 arduino-baterias-nimh

-This is the first “pro” solution that we propose.
-It is similar to the case of NiMh AA batteries, but integrated as a single battery of larger or smaller size, and with connectors.
+This is the first “pro” solution we propose.
+It is similar to the case of NiMh AA batteries but integrated as a single battery of various sizes, with connectors.

 NiMh batteries generally have 5 cells with a voltage of 6V, or 8 cells with a voltage of 9.6V.
-5-cell 6V batteries are excellent for projects and robots with servos and DC motors.
+The 6V 5-cell batteries are excellent for projects and robots with servos and DC motors.

-NiMh batteries have medium-high energy density.
-We can find batteries with capacities from 300 to 5000mAh, with a moderate weight.
+NiMh batteries have a medium-high energy density.
+We can find batteries with capacities ranging from 300 to 5000mAh, with moderate weight.

 NiMh batteries can provide a considerable amount of energy.
-Depending on the quality of the model, they can provide between 3-4C, which can mean up to 15A for large batteries.
+Depending on the quality of the model, they can provide between 3-4C, which can mean up to 15A in the case of large batteries.

-On the other hand, NiMh batteries are relatively expensive, and also require the use of a special charger, which is also expensive.
-The connections and cables required, for high currents, also increase the mounting costs.
+On the downside, NiMh batteries are relatively expensive, and they also require the use of a special charger, which is also costly.
+The required connections and cables for high currents also increase the costs of the setups.

-NiMh batteries are suitable for medium and large projects that require a large capacity and medium currents, especially those that use servos (robotic arms, hexapods, bipedal robots), since the 6V voltage is ideal.
+NiMh batteries are suitable for medium and large projects where high capacity and medium currents are required, especially in those that use servos (robotic arms, hexapods, biped robots), since the 6V voltage is ideal.

 arduino-baterias-lipo

-Lithium Polymer (Lipo) batteries are the most advanced option to power our projects.
+Lithium Polymer (LiPo) batteries are the most advanced option for powering our projects.

-Lipo batteries are available in various voltages, depending on the number of cells.
-Thus, 2-cell (2S) Lipo batteries provide 7.4V-8.4V, and 3-cell (3S) batteries provide 11.1-12.6V.
+LiPo batteries come in various voltages, depending on the number of cells.
+Thus, 2-cell (2S) LiPo batteries provide 7.4V-8.4V, and 3-cell (3S) batteries provide 11.1-12.6V.
 Both voltages are suitable for powering an Arduino.

-2S batteries (7.4-8.4V) can be used to power servos and DC motors, although it is a somewhat excessive voltage and should be reduced to 6-7V.
-3S batteries (11.1-12.6V) are suitable for operating large stepper motors, and brushless motors.
+2S batteries (7.4-8.4V) can be used to power servos and DC motors, although it is somewhat excessive voltage and should be reduced to around 6-7V.
+3S batteries (11.1-12.6V) are suitable for driving large stepper motors and brushless motors.

-Lipo batteries have the highest energy density of the options presented.
-We can find batteries with capacities from 500 to 5000mAh.
+LiPo batteries have the highest energy density of the options presented.
+We can find batteries with capacities ranging from 500 to 5000mAh.

-In addition, Lipo batteries have the advantage of providing huge currents.
-It is possible to find 20-25C batteries, which translates to discharge intensities of 50 to 100A, required by the largest motors.
+Additionally, LiPo batteries have the advantage of providing enormous intensities.
+It is possible to find batteries rated at 20-25C, which translates to discharge intensities of 50 to 100A, required by the largest motors.

-Lipo batteries are also the most expensive option, although being rechargeable makes them cost-effective in the long term, especially when considering their electrical characteristics.
+LiPo batteries are also the most expensive option, although being rechargeable makes them economical in the long run, especially considering their electrical characteristics.

-The greatest disadvantage of these batteries is the difficulty and care that must be taken in their use.
-Incorrect handling of a Lipo battery can be extremely dangerous due to the large amount of energy they store.
+The biggest disadvantage of these batteries is the difficulty and care needed in their use.
+Improper handling of a LiPo battery can be extremely dangerous, due to the large amount of energy they store.

-These batteries must be charged using special chargers, and should not be left unattended during the process.
+Charging these types of batteries must be done using special chargers, and they should not be left unattended during the process.
 Even the storage of these batteries must be done under controlled conditions.

-In summary, Lipo batteries are the most powerful solution for powering our projects, but the handling and charging requirements make them suitable only for advanced users and complex projects, such as large robots, quadcopters, and other large vehicles.
+In summary, LiPo batteries are the most powerful solution for powering our projects, but the handling and charging requirements make them suitable only for advanced users and complex projects, such as large robots, quadcopters, and other types of large vehicles.

 Conclusion

 We have reviewed different ways to power Arduino with batteries.
-It is advisable to opt for a rechargeable solution because it is more economical in the long run.
+It is advisable to opt for a rechargeable solution because in the long term it is more economical.

-To start, 5 mAh batteries are suitable for small robots and small projects.
-For intermediate assemblies, a combination of 18650 lithium batteries can be an interesting option.
-Larger assemblies will need NiMh batteries, for 6V assemblies (especially projects with servos) or Lipo, in 2S or 3S (stepper motors or brushless).
+To start, 5 mAh batteries are appropriate for small robots and small projects.
+For intermediate setups, a combination of 18650 lithium batteries can be an interesting option.
+Larger setups will require NiMh batteries for 6V setups (especially projects with servos) or LiPo batteries, in 2S or 3S (stepper or brushless motors).

-It may also be interesting to have a 5V bank as a portable option for in situ tests, or when we are away from home.
+It may also be interesting to have a 5V bank, as a portable option for on-site testing, or when we are away from home.

-And finally, do not believe the capacities (mAh) indicated by manufacturers of unrecognized brands, because they are not even remotely close to reality.
-(Which does not mean that you shouldn’t buy them, just don’t believe the capacity they claim)
+And finally, do not trust the capacities (mAh) indicated by manufacturers of unrecognized brands, because they are not even close to reality (This does not mean you shouldn’t buy them, just don’t believe the capacity they claim).